googlefonts/googlefonts.github.io/gf-guide/onboarder-workflow.md

     - <mark class=orange>III VF Replacement</mark>

 4. When in doubt, **call on someone else** with these **blue** labels:
-    - <mark class=blue>-- Needs manager's opinion</mark>: This is to apply when Chris and/or Dave are the only one to make a decision about the issue.
-It is better to list these in the "Pipeline meeting" doc to be sure they don't remained unnotinced.
+    - <mark class=blue>-- Needs manager's opinion</mark>: This is to apply when Chris and/or Dave are the only ones to make a decision about the issue.
+It is better to list these in the "Pipeline meeting" doc to be sure they don't remain unnoticed.
     - <mark class=blue>-- Needs Eng team opinion</mark>: typically issues/bug related to the API.
-Better to list these in the "technical pipeline meeting" doc to be sure they don't remained unnotinced.
+Better to list these in the "technical pipeline meeting" doc to be sure they don't remain unnoticed.
-    - <mark class=blue>-- Needs expertise</mark>: for example if the primary script is a complex script, applying this label allow us to know that an expert in this script should be assigned to review this issue.
+    - <mark class=blue>-- Needs expertise</mark>: for example, if the primary script is a complex script, applying this label allows us to know that an expert in this script should be assigned to review this issue.

 ### Progress status